 Software that streamlines all of these processes has become an indispensable tool for gaining a competitive advantage in the hospitality industry.
 In today’s world, the reality is, the companies that adopt digital technology will find it easier to draw—and keep—customers.

-CMX has helped some of the world’s best known brands to gain control and transparency over their supply chains, deliver quality products and services, ensure health and safety, and drive performance across their locations.
+CMX1 has helped some of the world’s best known brands to gain control and transparency over their supply chains, deliver quality products and services, ensure health and safety, and drive performance across their locations.
+Please reach out if you'd like to discuss your needs.

 Editor’s note: This article was originally published in October 2021 and has since been updated for comprehensiveness.